NCAS-CMS/cfdm/docs/source/tutorial.rst

 There are three methods for creating a field construct in memory:

-* Manual creation: Instantiate instances of field and metadata construct classes and manually provide the connections between them.
+* :ref:`Manual creation <Manual-creation>`: Instantiate instances of field and metadata construct classes and manually provide the connections between them.

 ..

-* Creation by conversion: Convert a single metadata construct already in memory to an independent field construct
+* :ref:`Creation by conversion <Creation-by-conversion>`: Convert a single metadata construct already in memory to an independent field construct

 ..

-* Creation by reading: Create field constructs from the netCDF variables in a dataset.
+* :ref:`Creation by reading <Creation-by-reading>`: Create field constructs from the netCDF variables in a dataset.

 .. _Manual-creation: